Job Start Payment

 If you're self-employed, you can send evidence of an offer of work or a contract.

-You can upload this evidence when you make the claim online or it can be posted.
+You can upload this evidence when you make the claim online, or it can be posted.

-Find out more about sending confirmation of your job offer on mygov.scot
+Find out more about sending confirmation of your job offer on mygov.scot.

 When you apply for Job Start Payment, you’ll be asked to provide evidence that you have responsibility for a child.
 For example, you’ll be asked to provide details of any benefits that you receive for them, such as Child Benefit, Child Tax Credit or Universal Credit (child element).

-If you don't get any of these benefits, you may have to send a legal order, such as an Adoption Order, Kinship Care Order, or any other legal order that says you're the child's main carer.
+If you don't get any of these benefits, you might have to send a legal order, such as an Adoption Order, Kinship Care Order, or any other legal order that says you're the child's main carer.